biomejs/biome/rfcs/002-runtime-api.md

 # Overview

-Rome is a toolchain where users can use only Rome to manage their code.
+Biome is a toolchain where users can use only Biome to manage their code.
 On the other hand, users should be free to use only specific tools in their workflow, without too much hassle.

-While the latter is desirable, using Rome as all-in-one tool is preferred on the long run because it creates a homogeneous user experience in terms of:
+While the latter is desirable, using Biome as all-in-one tool is preferred on the long run because it creates a homogeneous user experience in terms of:
 - performance
 - error messaging
 - caching